MicroEJ/docs/Training/tutorialValidateGUIs.rst

 This simple way of automating GUI actions can be used to carry out real use cases and evaluate the results.

-The :ref:`How to test a GUI application with a (software) robot<guiSoftwareRobot>` tutorial provides detailed insight into this topic.
+The :ref:`How to test a GUI application with a (software) robot<guiSoftwareRobot>` training provides detailed insight into this topic.

 Test a GUI Application with the Test Automation Tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~